paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 ### 3.2 Generating the slab using the builder script

-In this hands-on, we generate a **reference silica slab** that closely follows the original model used in Cambiaso et al 2025.
+In this hands-on, we generate a **reference silica slab** that closely follows the original model used in Cambiaso et al Surf.
+Interfaces.
+(2025).
 Copy build_silica_slab.py from 00_templates/.
 You can first run

 ```bash
 python3 build_silica_slab.py -h